Battle of the Piney Woods: The rivalry

 The Battle of the Piney Woods is the rivalry between the Sam Houston Bearkats and the Stephen F. Austin Lumberjacks.
 The rivalry is currently the second longest in the Football Championship Subdivision, with the Bearkats leading the series in football 60–34–2 as of 2024.
-The two schools played against each other for the last time on October 1, 2022, because the Bearkats are now members of Conference USA at the Football Bowl Subdivision level while the Lumberjacks are members of the Western Athletic Conference and the football-only United Athletic Conference.
+The two schools played against each other for the last time on October 1, 2022, because the Bearkats are now members of Conference USA at the Football Bowl Subdivision level while the Lumberjacks are members of the Southland Conference.
 On October 20, 2009, according to SFAJacks.com and GoBearkats.com, the Universities announced the rivalry was to be moved down to Houston, in NRG Stadium until 2013.
 The Lumberjacks came away with a 31–28 victory in the debut game at NRG Stadium in front of a record crowd of 24,685.
 In 2012, the contract for NRG Stadium was extended through 2017.
 In March 2015, it was announced that NRG Stadium would become the permanent home of the rivalry.

-The rivalry is not only in football but also in men's basketball, where the Lumberjacks lead 74-61 all-time.
+The rivalry is not only in football but also in men's basketball, where the Lumberjacks lead 74–61 all-time.
 In the 2010 season, the conference championship featured the "Piney Woods" rivalry in the finals with the Bearkats coming out on top 64–48 to win the 2010 Southland Conference tournament and go on to play Baylor University in the 1st round of the NCAA Tournament.